-To become a Master Bladesmith requires a total of at least 5 years apprenticeship and journeymanship.
+To become a Master Bladesmith requires a total of at least 5 years of apprenticeship and journeymanship.
 First, there is a three-year apprenticeship with the American Bladesmith Society before you can do your cut and bend test which requires you to cut through a 1", free-hanging sisal rope with one swipe, cut through a 2"x 4" pine beam twice and without sharpening your knife you must still be able to shave arm hairs.
 The last test is to put the knife in a vice and bend it to 90 degrees without it breaking.
 You have to pass this test with a 10" knife that you have forged and finished yourself from carbon steel.
 You then have to submit in person 5 knives to a panel of judges at the annual Blade Show in Atlanta U.S.A.
 If your work is good enough and you passed the cut and bend test you will get your Journeyman Smith rating.
 Two years after being a Journeyman you can do the cut and bend test again with your own damascus knife and submit 4 damascus and carbon steel knives along with a set-piece damascus quillion dagger, in-person to another panel of judges at the Blade Show in Atlanta and if your work is of exceptional quality you will receive your Master Bladesmith rating.
 There are only around 110 Master Bladesmiths in the world.
 For more information on the American Bladesmith Society please look at their website, www.americanbladesmith.com.
 Kevin and Heather are the only two Master Bladesmiths on the African continent and the second married couple Master Bladesmiths.
 Heather was the second lady Master Bladesmith in the world, there are now four.

 To view Kevin bending one of his forged knives, multiple times, please click here.

 To watch ABS Journeyman Smith, Neels van den Berg passing his performance test click here.
 Neels attained his Mastersmith rating in 2022!